sora-xor/sora-docs/src/sora-card-kyc-tutorial.md

 ![](/.gitbook/assets/sc-Enter-Name.png)

-Input your email address and click the magic link received in your inbox.
+Input your email address and click the verification link received in your inbox.
 After completing the verification, return to the app's KYC screen.

 ![](/.gitbook/assets/sc-Enter-Email.png)